-- Practitioners will be aware of resources that will support their ongoing professional learning about social-emotional development.
-(ECTA System Framework, Personnel/Workforce Component (PN), In-service Personnel Development Subcomponent PN7) - Practitioners will learn about strategies that will support their continued use of their knowledge gained from training content and integration into their early intervention practices with infants, toddlers, and families.
-(ECTA System Framework, Personnel/Workforce Component (PN), In-service Personnel Development Subcomponent PN7) - Practitioners will implement evidence-based practices related to social-emotional development in the intervention services provided to infants, toddlers, and their families.
-(DEC Recommended Practices INT2)
+- Practitioners will implement evidence-based practices related to social-emotional development in the intervention services provided to infants, toddlers, and their families.
+(DEC Recommended Practices INT2). - Practitioners will be aware of resources to support their ongoing professional learning about social-emotional development.
+(ECTA System Framework, Personnel/Workforce Component (PN), In-service Personnel Development Subcomponent PN7). - Practitioners will learn about strategies to support their continued use of their knowledge gained from training content and integration into their early intervention practices with infants, toddlers, and families.
+(ECTA System Framework, Personnel/Workforce Component (PN), In-service Personnel Development Subcomponent PN7).

-The training content covered in Sections I.-VI. of this training module provides a basis of foundational knowledge for addressing social-emotional development in early intervention practices.
-Each provider who completes the Social-Emotional Practices Module has individualized strengths as well as areas that may warrant additional support.
-Professional learning does not end with the completion of the module.
-In order to implement the evidence-based practices covered in the module content, a practitioner should engage in ongoing professional learning activities that support the integration of the new knowledge into their work with infants, toddlers, and families.
-This section provides a pathway for supporting learning experiences and practice through what is referred to as a "practice-based coaching" model.
-(National Professional Development Center on Inclusion, 2008).
+The training content covered in Sections I-VI of this training module provides a basis of foundational knowledge for addressing social-emotional development in early intervention practices.
+Each practitioner who completes the Social-Emotional Practices Module has individualized strengths as well as areas that may warrant additional support.
+Professional learning and development does not end with the completion of the module.
+Training by itself is much more powerful when ongoing mentoring/coaching is also in place to support the evidence-based research to practice for the practitioner (NCSI, 2014).
+In order to implement the evidence-based practices covered in the module content, a practitioner should engage in ongoing professional learning activities to support the integration of the new knowledge into their work with infants, toddlers, and families.
+"Training and coaching are two forms of professional development that are linked to build and sustain the competence and confidence of practitioners to implement evidencebased practices as intended" (Snyder, et al, 2015).
+This section provides information on what evidence-based practices are and how to determine if a practice is evidence-based as well as a pathway for supporting learning experiences and practice through what is referred to as a "practice-based coaching" model (National Professional Development Center on Inclusion, 2008).